Courses

 RAD415-A

 This course provides basic concepts of pharmacology, venipuncture and administration of diagnostic contrast agents and intravenous medications.
 The appropriate delivery of patient care during these procedures is emphasized.
-Prerequisites: RAD 410 and 450.
+Prerequisites: Admission into the Radiologic Sciences program.
 (4 units, Spring)

 RAD420-A